We continue by telling people that they can look into the history and learn more about the cartograph. History

 Cybernetics

 This is a default subtitle for this page.
-Learn more →General Systems Theory
+Read more and see related content for Norbert Weiner →General Systems Theory

 This is a default subtitle for this page.
-Learn more →Second Order Cybernetics
+Read more and see related content for Ludwig V. Bertalanffy →Second Order Cybernetics

 This is a default subtitle for this page.
-Learn more →This is a list of Terms that Cybernetics is related to.
+Read more and see related content for Gregory Bateson →This is a list of Terms that Cybernetics is related to.

 Negative Feedback is the tendency for systems to employ mechanisms whereby any fluctuations from a particular behavior or trajectory are 'dampened'; that is to say, divergence from a norm is hindered.